 Whether you're coming from near or far, it's best to follow the new rules of travel safety.
 Here in San Francisco, we're doing our part to keep our city clean and our residents healthy.
-You can help us and protect yourself by wearing a mask, maintaining social distancing, and practicing good hygiene.
-Better still, you can show your commitment by signing our Safe Travel Pledge.
+You can help us and show your commitment by signing our Safe Travel Pledge.

 Did you know you can get from San Francisco International Airport to the many hotels and attractions of downtown San Francisco for less than $10?
 Take a ride on BART, the Bay Area's Rapid Transit system, and start your San Francisco adventure.

 Day 1 / Friday

 Sign off from work and leave your luxurious home office (i.e. the couch) behind.

 San Francisco's hotels are ready to welcome you again.
 Pamper yourself in their luxurious accommodations.
 Most of the city's 30,000+ hotel rooms are located near its most popular attractions.
 You'll be able to explore easily on foot and then return to a comfortable room with a scenic view of San Francisco.

 If you arrive in San Francisco by dinner time, you can sample some of the city's excellent cuisine.
 There is delicious food to be found in every neighborhood, and most restaurants have created safe and charming outdoor environments where you can sit down and enjoy your meal.
 Plus, our temperate, dry weather means that al fresco dining is always in style.

 Try authentic Chinese dishes in Chinatown.
 Choose a slice of prize-winning pizza in North Beach.
 There's fresh seafood at Fisherman's Wharf and mouth-watering burritos in the Mission.
 With nearby local breweries and the vineyards of Napa Valley and Sonoma County keeping us well supplied, there's no limit to the pairings you can create.

 Take In the View